AkBKukU/MinecraftServerSuite/README.md

 	 - Stops the server if it's running, then starts it.
  - console:
 	 - Brings you to the server console using screen.
 Exit the console by pressing `ctrl+a+d`

+The mcManger has several useful commands including: installMinecraft, checkForUpdate, autoUpdate, updateMinecraft, backupMinecraft, autoBackupMinecraft.
+Run them like this `sudo mcManager checkForUpdate`

+ - installMinecraft:
+	 - Installs the Minecraft server like described in install instructions.
+ - checkForUpdate:
+	 - Checks if there is an update available for the server.
+ - autoUpdate:
+	 - Runs checkForUpdate and if there is an update it installs it.
+ - updateMinecraft:
+	 - Installs the newest version of the Minecraft server.
+Does not delete the worlds.
+ - backupMinecraft:
+	 - Backs up the whole Minecraft server to the backup directory.
+ - autoBackupMinecraft:
+	 - Runs backupMinecraft and checks if there are more backups than allowed and cleans up old one if there is.